scallyw4g/poof/README.md

     otherwise not possible to detect at compile time (in pure C).

 - Experimental: Static analysis
-  - `poof` can be used as a C library to build custom static-analyzers.
+  - `poof` can be used as a C++ library to build custom static-analyzers.
 This is currently not documented, but if you're interested in trying this I'd be happy to write a tutorial.
 Disclaimer: The code that enables this is pretty janky right now, and as such using it may be an exercise in